St Paul's Anglican Church, Cleveland: History

 This small brick church was constructed in 1873–1874 for the Anglican congregation in Cleveland, on land donated in 1870 by George Thorn of Ipswich.
-Prior to this, services were held on the verandahs of the former Court House (c.1853) (now Ye Olde Court House Restaurant) and the Grandview Hotel (c.1852).
+Prior to this, services were held on the verandahs of the former Court House (c.1853) (now Ye Olde Court House Restaurant) and the Grandview Hotel (c.
+1852).

 St Paul's was the first Anglican church constructed at Cleveland.
 St Andrew's Church, at nearby Ormiston, was constructed c.
 1868, but remained a private chapel for the use of the Hope family and employees, until transferred to the Anglican Church in 1882.

 The Cleveland church was designed by Brisbane architect and engineer James T. Furnival, and was erected at a cost of nearly £500.
 The first service was held in 1874 and the church was consecrated on St Paul's Day (25 January), 1876.
 The first resident minister was appointed in 1877, and boundaries to the Parish of Cleveland were defined in 1878.

-In 1898 the exterior walls, which were probably face brick work, were rendered.
+In 1898, the exterior walls, which were likely face brick work, were rendered.
 Asbestos roofing slates were substituted for the original wooden shingles in 1908, and an earlier weatherboarded and buttressed spire was replaced by the present structure in the same year.

 In 1924, as a golden jubilee project, a porch designed by Brisbane architect Lange Leopold Powell was added, and some work was carried out to the foundations.
 It is not known if the weatherboard vestry removed in the early 1980s from the southern elevation of the chancel was part of the original construction.
 A free standing belfry, a picket fence and Norfolk Island pines have been removed as well.

 In the 1980s, a new church was constructed adjacent to the 1873–1874 building.
 The earlier building is now principally a venue for youth activities.